biahyonce/BiancaCristina/README.md

+# Hey there 🤟
-Hi, my name is Bianca, a Software Engineer from Brazil 🇧🇷.
+My name is Bianca, a Software Engineer from Brazil 🇧🇷.
 Below you're going to find some interesting topics about me, hope you'll enjoy it! 🥰

 ## Engineering Stack
 **Languages**